hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 You are working on a project and are required to display measures over a period of time.
 Which of the following options would you use for this task?

-**Options:**

-A. Line Chart
+Line Chart

-B. Bar Chart
+Bar Chart

-C. Histogram
+Histogram

-D. Scatter Plot
+Scatter Plot

-**Correct Answer: A** - Line Chart is ideal for displaying measures over a period of time (trends).
+**Correct Answer:** **Line Chart**

 ---

 ## Question No. 32

 You're tasked with designing a data warehouse for a multinational retail corporation.
-The corporation manages a diverse range of products across different categories, and it requires a data model that allows for flexible reporting and analysis.
-Which data modeling approach would you recommend, and why?
+The corporation manages a diverse range of products across different categories, and it requires a data model that allows for flexible reporting and analysis Which data modeling approach would you recommend, and why?

-**Options:**

-A. Implement a Dimensional Modeling approach with a Star Schema.
-Use dimension tables for product attributes like category, brand, and location, and a central fact table for sales transactions.
+Implement a Dimensional Modeling approach with a Star Schema Use dimension tables for product attributes like category, brand, and location, and a central fact table for sales transactions.
 This approach provides easy querying and flexibility for reporting.

-B. Adopt a Snowflake Schema for better normalization.
+Adopt a Snowflake Schema for better normalization.
 Break down dimension tables into sub-dimensions for more granular reporting.
 Utilize multiple fact tables to capture different aspects of sales transactions.
-This approach offers more detailed reporting capabilities.
+This approach offers more detailed reporting capabilities

-C. Utilize a NoSQL data model for improved scalability and flexibility.
-Design document-based collections to represent products, categories, and sales transactions.
+Utilize a NoSQL data model for improved scalability and flexibility Design document-based collections to represent products, categories, and sales transactions.
 Leverage document databases like MongoDB for storing and querying the data.
-This approach provides flexibility for evolving product structures.
+This approach provides flexibility for evolving product structures

-D. Implement a Graph Data Model to represent the relationships between products, categories, and sales transactions.
-Utilize a graph database like Neo4j to store and traverse these relationships.
-This approach is beneficial for analyzing complex interdependencies.
+Implement a Graph Data Model to represent the relationships between products, categories, and sales transactions.
+Utilize a graph database like Neo4j to store and traverse these relationships This approach is beneficial for analyzing complex interdependencies

-**Correct Answer: A** - Implement a Dimensional Modeling approach with a Star Schema.
-This is the standard approach for data warehousing, providing optimal query performance and flexibility for reporting.
+**Correct Answer:** **Implement a Dimensional Modeling approach with a Star Schema Use dimension tables for product attributes like category, brand, and location, and a central fact table for sales transactions.
+This approach provides easy querying and flexibility for reporting.**

 ---